Covering theory, (mono)morphism categories and stable Auslander algebras: Gabriel's theorem for (Mono)morphism category

 \section{Gabriel's theorem for (Mono)morphism category}

 The notion of the Auslander-Reiten quivers is mainly based on the one of almost split sequences.
 As a direct consequence of our result in the preceding section, we show that the functor $\rm{H}\rm{F}_{\la}$, resp. $\CS \rm{F}_{\la}$, induces a Galois covering between some components of the Auslander-Reiten quivers of $\rm{H}(\mmod \CA)$ and $\rm{H}(\mmod \CB)$, resp. $\CS(\mmod \CA)$ and $\CS(\mmod \CB)$.
-One of the important result in covering theory, proved by Gabriel\cite{G}, is to make connection between the representation type of $\CA$ and $\CB$, namely, $\CA$ is locally representation finite if and only if $\CB$ is representation-finite.
-Our approach in this section enables us to establish a similar connection between the involved morphism, resp. monomorphism, categories.
+One of the important result in the covering theory, proved by Gabriel\cite{G}, is to make a connection between the representation type of $\CA$ and $\CB$, namely in our setup, asserting $\CA$ is locally representation finite if and only if $\CB$ is representation-finite.
+Our approach in this paper enables us to establish a similar connection between the involved morphism, resp. monomorphism, categories.